Promoting Advocacy and Rights in Bangladesh

 • 3 mechanisms created for civil society and government to respond to citizen needs, including 11 Community Action Groups to combat drug abuse and 12 sub-district level platforms to facilitate a response to gender-based violence and early marriage issues.

 In November of 2019, PAR and the WAVE Foundation launched The Advocacy Toolbox, a digital platform that hosts advocacy tools and stories.
 This Toolbox serves as a resource for Bangladeshi civil society organizations, activists, and citizens to share information and build relationships with each other.
 The site also is available to the public, which can access all documents, tools, and publications in English and in Bangla.
+The Advocacy Toolbox is currently managed by Young Power in Social Action.

 In coordination with PAR, international partner ICNL wrote and published the Legal Manual for Civil Society Organizations in Bangladesh.
 The legal manual provides an understanding about the current legal environment under which Bangladesh CSOs operate.
 This manual will later be available in the form of a mobile application for ease of access and readability.
 The manual will serve as a practical guide for years to come, a tool for civil society to learn and get updates on how to best operate within the closing civic space in Bangladesh.